 In more spacious settings, choose a large sofa that can accommodate more guests (like NIMS, which provides comfortable seating for six) or a modular ensemble with greater flexibility.
 For example, the SYLLA three-piece set can easily be moved around depending on whether you’re hosting a movie night or a family event.

-Add a few leather ottomans like NENLI, which can be used to stretch out your legs or to seat more guests.
+Add a few ottomans, which can be used to stretch out your legs or to seat more guests.

 Home theater in a dedicated room